 The professional Indianapolis pedestrian accident lawyers from Rowe & Hamilton are well-informed of the laws in the state and will help you recover maximum compensation.
 Our skilled attorneys will gather your medical records and records of lost wages to prove the need for economic damages.
-They will also guide you through the entire process.
+They will also guide you through the entire process of recovering compensation.

 How Do You Determine Liability or Fault in a Pedestrian Accident in Indiana?

-Pedestrians that are hit and injured in an accident are required to first provide proof that the driver was the negligent party before they can recover compensation.
+Pedestrians who are hit and injured in an accident are required to first provide proof that the driver was the negligent or liable party before they can recover compensation.

 Pedestrian accident cases usually rest on proving negligence or a failure to exercise due care in driving.
-To determine fault or liability in an Indiana pedestrian accident, you or your attorney are required to prove the following 4 elements of negligence.
+To determine fault or liability in an Indiana pedestrian accident claim, you or your attorney are required to prove the following 4 elements of negligence.

 Duty of Care